Ulhasnagar: Economy

-Ulhasnagar has some small businesses manufacturing denims.
+Ulhasnagar has some small businesses manufacturing denim.
 Some of the manufacturers export jeans worldwide from Ulhasnagar.
 The city is also known for its furniture, cloth and electronics markets.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Ulhasnagar Municipal Corporation reported total revenue receipts of ₹418 crore (US$50 million) and total expenditure of ₹423 crore (US$51 million) in 2022–23.
+Tax revenue accounted for about 6.2% of the total revenue, while the corporation received ₹295 crore in grants during the financial year.

 Clean air

 Ulhasnagar has been ranked 13th best “National Clean Air City” under (Category 2 3-10L Population cities) in India according to 'Swachh Vayu Survekshan 2024 Results'.

 Education

 Educational facilities are provided by 129 primary schools, 56 secondary schools, 9 higher secondary schools, 3 colleges and 2 technical colleges.

 Smt.
 Chandibai Himmatmal Mansukhani College (C. H. M. College), established in 1965, has five college buildings: